 The development framework plan (drawing 18022-TP-121 Rev D) shows the site divided into two distinct areas, the western area allocated to employment development and the eastern portion set aside for flood alleviation and ecological wetland offered to Banbury Ornithological Society.
-This second phase of development is being brought forward by Albion Land, part of a known occupier, Yasa Motors, and part speculatively.
-There is, therefore, a need to allow for the needs of the occupier and, for the remainder, follow market advice on unit size, etc and ensure maximum flexibility so that the units fit likely occupier needs.
+This second phase of development is being brought forward by Albion Land speculatively.
+Albion / forward funder knowledge and experience of latest market demand has informed unit size, etc. to ensure maximum flexibility so that the units fit likely occupier needs.